Kerouace/.dotfilesserver/README.md

 # .dotfiles
-My Arch Linux dotfiles.
-Most of them are personalized variants of the LARBS dotfiles.
+My Server and root account dotfiles.

 ## Migration of my dotfiles to other system
 ### set alias in .bashrc